-NO samples were collected and submitted for analysis as a part of this inspection.
+A total of Seven (7) samples were collected and submitted for analysis as a part of this inspection, in addition to a number of visually identified materials.

 The Analysis of all samples collected as part of this Inspection and Report have been analysed by an independent, NATA accredited laboratory - SGS Australia Pty.
 Ltd. This company has no relationship to Dawsons Engineering (NQ), other than being a trading partner engaged in a commercial transaction.